grafana/tanka/docs/docs/libraries/overriding.md

 > ```

 > **Important:** If the file you override is not the one you directly import,
-> but imported by another file first, you need to take care of that as well.
+> but instead imported by another file first, the override will only occur if
+> the placement of the file is along side your `main.libsonnet`.
+This is due to
+> the logic behind the Jsonnet importer.
+Example:  We import
-> Because Jsonnet first looks if files are locally present before considering
+> `abc/main.libsonnet` located in `vendor/abc`.
+Because Jsonnet first looks if
+> files are locally present before considering the [import
-> the [import paths](/libraries/import-paths), you need to make sure your
+> paths](/libraries/import-paths), you need to make sure your override is
-> override is actually picked up, for example by copying the one you actually
-> next to your override.
+> actually picked up.
+In our example, you'd need to copy the `main.libsonnet`
+> into `lib/abc` as well.

 ## Per environment